Raphael-Boichot/Mitsubishi-M64282FP-dashcam/SD/README.md

 I you want to directly store Motion Sensor and Timelapse images in BMP (for example because you have no access to Powershell on your OS, set timelapserawrecordingMode to 0 in json config file (see next section).
 Recording in BMP format decreases a bit the available recording fps (it goes down to about 3 at most instead of 4).

+## Matlab and GNU Octave conversion scripts

+The projet comes with image conversion codes both compatible with Matlab if you are rich enough or [GNU Octave](https://octave.org/).
+Sadly, movie maker is only Matlab compatible but animated gifs are cool enough anyway.

 ## json configuration file

 **config.json** is the general configuration file for the DashBoy Camera.
 It has always priority on internal default configuration.
 Config.json is not a mandatory file but it pimps available options.